your5e/5e-srd-markdown/dnd/51/markdown/magic_items/very_rare/ring_of_telekinesis.md

-## **Ring of Telekinesis**
+## Ring of Telekinesis

-*Ring, very rare (requires attunement)*
+_Ring, very rare (requires attunement)_

-While wearing this ring, you can cast the *telekinesis* spell at will, but you can target only objects that aren't being worn or carried.
+While wearing this ring, you can cast the _Telekinesis_ spell at will, but you can target only objects that aren't being worn or carried.